arka-sourav/NewsMonkey-React/README.md

 This is functional component code..

-To access class-based-components in your
+To access class-based-components in your code base
 $ git checkout class-based-components